windwill/mkt_vol/README.md

 This repository contains data and programs used in the research project on market volatilty sponsoered by the Society of Actuaries.

 ## input data: daily_data.csv
-It contains market data for volatility, correlation analysis, and attribution analysis
+It contains daily market data for volatility, correlation analysis, and attribution analysis

+## input data: monthly_data.csv
+It contains monthly market data for volatility and correlation analysis

 ## R script: mkt_vol_program.r
 It has codes used for market volatility behavior analysis, attribution analysis, and asset allocation optimization.